Sales at restaurants in Europe open at least 13 months jumped 7 percent last month, well above the 3.7 percent analysts had expected.

 The company's broad menu -- which offers low-priced and premium food and drinks that appeal to people of all ages -- has helped it outperform rivals that tend to focus on young males, who have been hit particularly hard by job cuts.

-McDonald's said hot chocolate and caramel mochas as well as its new hot oatmeal contributed to the January sales increase in the United States, which accounts for about 35 percent of overall revenue.
+McDonald's said hot chocolate and caramel mochas as well as its new hot oatmeal contributed to the January sales increase in the United States, which accounts for about 35 percent of company revenue.

 In December, APMEA's same-restaurant sales jumped 8.9 percent.